parejkoj/SublimeClangFormat/README.md

   [file patterns](https://www.sublimetext.com/docs/file_patterns.html)
 - The include/exclude patterns do not affect a manual format command, manual format commands will always format a file or selection
+- To change settings on a per-package basis, add them under `ClangFormat` key, example project.sublime-settings:

 ```json
 {